rahil627/haxera/hp/base/readme.txt

 *warning:* there's currently one interconnectedness / dependency: the main update loop requires Entity to provide a remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface

+HOW TO USE:
-NOTE/TODO: as of now, you must remove the top 4 lines on the top of each file... that's annoying! :( But if it wasn't in it's own package, it would clog up the namespace, so... ??? create a separate repo? :/ use "sed (-i) 1,4d filename" to do it, the -i flag deletes
+TODO: as of now, you must remove the top 4 lines on the top of each file... that's annoying! :( But if it wasn't in it's own package, it would clog up the namespace, so... ??? create a separate repo? :/ use "sed (-i) 1,4d filename" to do it, the -i flag deletes

+there are two versions of the main app class: PunkApp, which relies on HeapsPunk, and MyApp, which has no such dependencies